 The federal budget has seen a massive overhaul with the One Big Beautiful Bill Act (OBBBA) or HR1.

-Claire Cunningham, of San Mateo county's Human Services Agency, spoke about the impact of the bill on health, family, children, and veteran services.
+Claire Cunningham, of San Mateo county's Human Services Agency, spoke about the impact of the bill on health, family, children, and veteran services–and changes directly impact our neighbors’ access to healthcare, food, and services.

 North and South County Leagues revealed their joint study on local government accountability at our annual County League Day.